prometheus/docs/content/docs/practices/naming.md

 ## Base units

 Prometheus does not have any units hard coded.
-For better compability, base units should be used.
+For better compatibility, base units should be used.
 The following lists some metrics families with their base unit.
 The list is not exhaustive.